KskAdch/TopologicalNumbers.jl/README.md

 ## Overview

-TopologicalNumbers.jl is a Julia package designed to calculate topological numbers, such as the first and second Chern numbers and $\mathbb{Z}_2$ numbers, using a numerical approach based on the Fukui-Hatsugai-Suzuki method or the Shiozaki method, or method of calculating the Weyl nodes.
+TopologicalNumbers.jl is a Julia package designed to compute topological numbers, such as the first and second Chern numbers and $\mathbb{Z}_2$ numbers, using a numerical approach based on the Fukui-Hatsugai-Suzuki method or the Shiozaki method, or method of calculating the Weyl nodes.
 This package includes the following functions:

-- Calculation of the dispersion relation.
+- Computation of the dispersion relation.
 - Provides numerical calculation methods for various types of topological numbers.
-- Calculation of the phase diagram.
+- Computation of the phase diagram.
 - Compute Pfaffian and tridiagonarize skew-symmetric matrix (migration to Julia from [PFAPACK](https://pypi.org/project/pfapack/)).
 - Utility functions for plotting.
 - Support parallel computing using `MPI`.